ragmel/cocoma/doc/source/03_cli_examples.rst

-start with simple CLI command:
+The comman to start the emulation via CLI is:

 .. code-block:: bash

    $ ccmsh -x emulation.xml

-If everything went right, you will see on the screen list of scheduled jobs:
+Once sent, the list of scheduled jobs is shown on screen as follow:

 .. code-block:: bash
    :emphasize-lines: 3,4,5,6,7,8,10